Master the Bullet: The Ultimate Guide to Booking High-Speed Trains in China

 4. Navigating the Mega-Stations

-Step 1: Security (Ānjiǎn 安检)
+Step 1: The Security Check (Ānjiǎn 安检)

-Step 2: Finding Your Gate (Jiǎnpiàokǒu 检票口)
+Step 2: The Gate Check (Jiǎnpiàokǒu 检票口)

 Step 3: Paperless Boarding